 Throughout history, we have seen similar technological disruptions, from mainframes to PC’s, and from character based software to windows based.
 Now we are moving from the traditional installed software to the Cloud.

 This implies that there is a new way to acquire and consume software.
 It is now purchased online and delivered through the Internet.
 Often discussions regarding the Cloud are limited to where the hardware physically is located.
 But this is only a fraction of the Cloud paradigm.
 We will take a deeper look at what the Cloud is really made of.

 The different service models are the key elements of Cloud.
-The service models consist of Software-, Platform- and Infrastructure-as-a-Service, and you can read more on this here.
+The service models consist of Software-, Platform- and Infrastructure-as-a-Service.
 The most well-known model is Software-as-a-Service.
 This implies that we are moving away from traditional products and now deliver value through services.
 For the customer this means that you can now focus on your business processes, rather than acquisition and operation of infrastructure, time consuming upgrades and installations, and inflexible pricing models.
-To get more insight on how products can be turned into services you may read this article.

 The deployment model is all about where the software is actually running.
 There are many different types of deployment models and we will explore the most common models.